 German as a foreign language

-Due to the ever decreasing number of native speaking children and the increase of children with previous knowledge of different languages, we have revised and adapted our language concept several times with an increased focus on German.
+Our ConceptDue to the ever decreasing number of native speaking children and the increase of children with previous knowledge of different languages, we have revised and adapted our language concept several times with an increased focus on German.

 Elementary Level: Kindergarten and Preschool

 In general, we apply the immersion method (language bath) in our bilingual facility (German/Arabic) in the elementary area.
 According to the principle “one person – one language”, the respective educator speaks only in her native language with the children, supported by facial expressions, gestures or pointing.
 To reinforce this method, we have also set up language rooms in which the children are temporarily surrounded exclusively by the respective language (German or Arabic) in small groups.
 An individualized schedule based on the children’s language requirements and level of proficiency ensures optimal support and encouragement for the child.
+In terms of content, we develop basic elementary themes within the framework of a monthly plan, which are supplemented by situation-oriented themes and projects and the interests of the children.
+Songs, finger plays, books, stories and creative activities are selected and coordinated to match the theme, ensuring constant linguistic repetition of vocabulary.
+This is supplemented by corresponding word fields/picture cards, which are practiced playfully with the children.

 Language and reading circle